 Howdy, East Orange"

 He also wrote a satirical song called East Orange, New Jersey about his experience at a coffee house, The Cave* which I'm told was on Main Street in East orange near the SE corner of Main Street and Halsted Street:

-First time I ever worked in East Orange, New Jersey --(It's not clear if this "song" was ever performed; if so, it may have really been just a monologue)
+First time I ever worked in East Orange, New Jersey --(It's not clear if this "song" was ever performed; if so, it may have really been just the monologue as presented here)

 Folks, never go to East Orange, New Jersey,